 - To get the tracking code, log onto Google Analytics.

 - From the ACCOUNT and PROPERTY columns, select the property you’re working with.
 Click Tracking Info > Tracking Code.

 - Generally, adding the tracking code to the Magento HTML Head through Magento’s configuration (Configuration > Web > HTML Head) should be enough.
-If for whatever reason it doesn’t seem to be tracking on the success page (sometimes a theme or extension will overwrite parts of Magento’s default functionality), then you might have to add the code in manually.
+If, for whatever reason, it doesn’t seem to be tracking on the success page (sometimes a theme or extension will overwrite parts of Magento’s default functionality), then you might have to add the code manually.